TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-with-hooks.md

 Which shows how superficial my understanding was.
 I was thinking of React as a widget library with a really convoluted way of updating the UI.
 My own fault for focusing on mechanism rather than intent.

 Let's have another look at the new React docs, and in particular the "[Thinking in React](https://react.dev/learn/thinking-in-react)" page in the Quick Start section.
-Mockup how your UI should look, break it down into a hierarchy of components, build a static version using simple functional React components, work out what local state each component needs and add event handlers to update the state.
+"Mockup how your UI should look, break it down into a hierarchy of components, build a static version using simple functional React components, work out what local state each component needs and add event handlers to update the state".

 Still feels object oriented, but now the objects are hidden behind a functional facade.
-Is modern React just a widget library with a really convoluted way of building an object hierarchy that has a really convoluted way of updating the UI?
+Is modern React just a widget library with a really convoluted way of building a widget hierarchy that has a really convoluted way of updating the UI?

 {% include candid-image.html src="/assets/images/frontend/react-data-flow.svg" alt="React Data Flow" %}